States With the Highest Hail Risk

 Biggest Changes: Why Hail Risk Has Surged

-Comparing our updated 2021 to 2024 data to the original 2018 to 2021 analysis shows dramatic increases in both hail frequency and projected losses.
+Comparing our updated 2021 to 2024 data to the original 2018 to 2021 analysis shows substantial increases in both hail frequency and projected losses.
 A new study from the Weather, Climate and Society Research Group at Northern Illinois University, funded by the National Science Foundation and NOAA, finds that warming temperatures create more atmospheric instability and stronger thunderstorm updrafts, leading to more frequent large hail.
 Growing development in hail-prone areas means more property is at risk, driving up total losses.
-Property owners can learn more about navigating climate change risks.
+Property owners can learn more about managing climate change risks.

 Nebraska's Rise to First